Marin Monarch Working Group

 What is a Monarch’s Favorite Nectar Plant?

-Meta-analysis finds world wide effects of human action on biodiversity in every ecosystem…
+World wide effects of human action on biodiversity found in every ecosystem…

 A recent analysis of data from over 2,000 studies found significant effects on biodiversity from five drivers of decline: direct exploitation of resources (such as hunting or fishing), climate change, invasive species, and — the two most damaging factors — habitat loss and pollution.